Ahsan728/Ahsan728/README.md

 👨‍💻 About Me :
-I love both electronics and CAD design.
-I’ve done many Hardware-based projects & developed some simple software application.
-I also work with Embedded system, IoT, Robotics and industrial automation.
+A Master’s final year student passionate to the Embedded System, FPGA, Micro-controller, electronics & Robotics. loves to design & develop innovative Robotics -Automation devices for the betterment of society.
 I like writing, sharing my knowledge with others freak guy. 😎

 - [My Website](https://www.ahsanslab.ml/)

 - 🔭 I’m currently working on FPGA